 The pendulum clock in Trinity College, Cambridge was installed in 1910.
-It is remarkably accurate, known to be better than one second per month, but it was only in 2009 that a system was finally introduced to monitor the "going".
+It is remarkably accurate, known to be better than one second per month.
+In 2009 a system was installed to monitor the "going".
 The work was done as part of a 4th year MEng project at the Engineering Department.
 A sensor on the pendulum detects the going of the clock, which is compared to the accurate time signal from a GPS receiver.

 Here is a graph for the last 30 days of drift (updated every 3 hours):

 For an entirely mechanical clock the accuracy is remarkable.

 A barometric compensator was installed at clock change - midnight 28 March 2010.